JoseParraA/Tic-Tac-Toe-game/README.md

 ## Motivation

-This game is the first project in Web developer Immersive at General Assembly Sydney.
+This game is the first project in Web Development Immersive at General Assembly Sydney.

 ## Prerequisites